q-contradiction/gambling/roulette_strategy.md

 ## II.
 Gamber’s Ruin in Roulette

+### Description

 We will use a variation of the classic Gambler’s Ruin problem under different betting strategies.
-In the classic scenario, a gambler starts with an initial capital and on each game, the gambler wins $1 with probability p or loses $1 with probability q = 1 − p.
+In the classic scenario, a gambler starts with an initial capital and on each game, the gambler wins 1 with probability p or loses 1 with probability 1 − p.
 The gambler will stop playing if either N dollars are accumulated or all money has been lost.

 In our case the Gambler starts with an initial Capital & stops until he